Who We Are:

 Students are encouraged to use the Center’s resources to assist in research on papers and presentations.
 Center staff are available to assist students with presentation skills, posters, technical support, and publication and conference possibilities.
 Students can use DCUR to find on- and off-campus research or academic opportunities that best match their skills.
 The Center also encourages students in the WORLD Program at Russell Sage to make use of the resources available to them in preparation for the bi-annual WORLD Conference.

-The Center oversees the College’s participation in NCUR.
+The Center also oversees the College’s participation in NCUR.
 As such, we endorse the Council on Undergraduate Research’s definition of undergraduate research: “An inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.”
 Each Fall, the Center encourages students to submit abstracts for consideration at NCUR.
 To apply to present at NCUR 2018, abstracts must be submitted by November 6th through the following link: NCUR 2018 Submission Form

 Sage at NCUR: